nwerc/docs/styleguide.md

 - We use [Oxford English](https://en.wikipedia.org/wiki/Oxford_spelling) for the statements.
   - Use Oxford commas when needed.
-  - There should be no comma following "e.g." or "i.e.", but preferably, use full phrases like "for example" or "that is".
+  - There should be no comma following "e.g." or "i.e.", e.g. like this.
+    Preferably, use full phrases like "for example" or "that is" (which _are_ followed by a comma, for example, like this).
   - Use a small letter after a colon: like this.
   - Use en-dash when needed -- do not use the longer em dash.
   - Note the difference between "number" and "amount": the first is for countable things (e.g. number of times), while the latter is for uncountable things (e.g. amount of time).
+  - Prefer neutral singular pronouns ("they"/"their"/"them") when possible.
 - Variable names: use lower case `$n$`, `$m$`, etc for numeric variables.
   For other types of variables, e.g. set-valued variables, upper case may be better.
 - The default is to use $1$-based indexing of e.g. nodes in graphs and other sets of items given serial IDs, but in cases where $0$-based indexing becomes cleaner this may be OK (e.g. if there are lists of
   $n+1$ things, naming them $x_0$ up to $x_n$ may be preferable).
-- Don't use phrases along the lines of "Can you help protagonist do X?" (in particular in cases when the answer is always yes for a sufficiently competent value of "you").
+- Do not use phrases along the lines of "Can you help protagonist do X?" (in particular in cases when the answer is always yes for a sufficiently competent value of "you").
 Instead use imperative
   form: "Help X with Y."
+- The imperative verb "calculate" tends to be overused, you can switch it up with "compute", "find", or "determine".
 - Avoid long lines in the Latex source.
 Shorter lines usually give better commit diffs where there are small changes.
 Either wrapping at 80/100 chars or at the end of sentences is fine.
 - Use variables for the problem bounds, and name them specific to the problem:
   `\newcommand{\Amaxn}{10^9}`.
+- Use "vertex" for graphs (including trees), and "node" for data structures.
+- Write "connected undirected graph" instead of "undirected connected graph".

 ## Formatting/typesetting details